Therapy

 In our memories of childhood, we may have a father wound or another repeated mother wound.

 Maybe, the father was absent.
 Even if he was physically present, his emotional presence could have been a world away, leaving the childhood wound of emotional abandonment.
-Emotionally connecting with a child is a feat that involves intent and planning.
+Emotionally connecting with a child is a feat that involves intent and some planning.
 Children respond to the intention of a caregiver.
 They light up when the parent recalls a particular toy or outing the child was wishing to do.

 As parents, we all want to break the generational trauma we have witnessed as children and create a more fully present life.
+This is no easy task and you can find comfort in therapy.

 Meet your therapist